 So it’s an industry not as insular as you may think.
-Chapel Down wine has seen half-year growth of 22% for the last couple of years.
-And, even though English wine makes up just 2% of global sparkling wine sales, this has doubled since 2018 with 10 million bottles predicted to be produced in 2020 pre-coronavirus.
-By 2022, six English vineyards alone are forecasted to be producing more than 1 million bottles every year.
+Chapel Down wine has seen half-year growth of 22% for the last few years.
+England’s representation in the global sparkling wine sales has doubled since 2018, with 10 million bottles predicted to be produced last year (pre-coronavirus).
+By 2022, six English vineyards alone have been forecasted to be producing more than 1 million bottles every year.

-Top tip: A favourite on restaurant menus, we’d recommend reaching for a bottle of 2016 Rathfinny Sparkling Rosé.
+Top tip: A favourite on restaurant menus, no St. George’s Day would be complete without reaching for a bottle of 2016 Rathfinny Sparkling Rosé.

 Rathfinny Rose Brut

 Myth: The grapes grown in English vineyards aren't as good as elsewhere

 We’ve touched on the acidic reputation of English wine, but the overall quality of the grape is just as important.
 As Kerambrun says, “If you don’t have a good quality of grape, it can be very difficult to make great wines.
 And the quality of the grape is shaped by the quality of the soil.

 “So you could try to plant Chardonnay grapes anywhere in the world,” he continues, “but they won’t taste as nice as they do in Burgundy.
 The climate, the amount of sun, the time of wind or rain.
 All of this matters.
 Soil in England is very chalky, and maybe one of the best soils to grow Chardonnay and Pinot Noir, which are the two grapes you grow most here in the UK.
 That and Bacchus.”

 Bacchus, a hybrid grape created to survive in climates that may not be traditionally conducive to winemaking, is a natural choice for English vineyards.
 Kerambrun admits that he’s only ever tried Bacchus from England, but says he finds it just as fresh and easy to drink as a good French Sauvignon Blanc.